MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 |Apps (canvas and model-driven) and flows     |You can use [packaging](../alm/environment-and-tenant-migration.md) to export apps and flows from one environment.         |
 |Data in the database (Common Data Service environment)     |You have multiple options:<br/><ul><li>[Export to Excel](/powerapps/user/export-data-excel) and save the data.
 You can [import the data](/powerapps/user/import-data) into another environment.</li><br/><li>You can use [Data Integrator services](data-integrator.md) and APIs to export data into another environment.</li></ul> |

-We delete trial environments that haven't had any activity in the environment databases for 30 days.
+We delete trial (standard) environments that haven't had any activity in the environment databases for 30 days.

 ### See also
 [Environments overview](environments-overview.md)<br/>